Silica removal from water

 A. Hi Musa.
 I don't quickly see any WHO limits for silica, but how much more study would have to be done depends on your situation.
 If you are responsible for a public water supply, you'll need to learn the standards inside out.

 Folks: Please detail your situation, and do your best to frame your questions in terms of the several very insightful answers already offered.
-When questions are presented as requests for clarification of suggestions already offered, they usually elicit enthusiastic response; but when earlier answers are blown off, and questions are posed as "start over just for me", the thread usually dies).
+When questions are presented as requests for clarification of suggestions already offered, they usually elicit enthusiastic response; but when earlier answers are blown off, and questions are posed as "start over just for me because I can't be bothered", the thread usually dies).

 Ted Mooney, P.E.
 RET